 I believe in strength-based and recovery-based practices, which view the client as innately whole and healthy.
 From this perspective, my job is to help you to see your innate strengths, remember times of happiness or health, identify supports, and build your skills to get you back to a place of equilibrium.
 This is true regardless of whether my client is an individual, couple, or family.

 I am aware of my identity as a White, middle-class, heterosexual, cisgender female and how my many dimensions of privilege informs my worldview.
 It is my job to have an awareness of how my worldview may be different from that of my clients and bridge any gaps that this might create in my understanding of my clients' values and needs.

-As a feminist therapist, I promote social justice and observe ways that cultural pressures and societal imbalance create an imbalance within relationships, families and the individual.
+As a feminist therapist, I promote social justice and observe ways that cultural pressures and societal imbalance create an imbalance within relationships, families and individuals.
 I do not strive to be neutral in the face of racism, sexism, and the many other 'isms' that exist.
-Instead, I am curious about patterns and parallels in relationships and ways in which internalized oppression may be misinterpreted as psychopathology, furthering its negative impact and perpetuation.
+Instead, I am curious about patterns and parallels in relationships and systems and the ways in which internalized oppression may be misinterpreted as psychopathology, furthering its negative impact and perpetuation.